 In addition, we own three issued U.S. Patents (U.S. 9,487,530; U.S. 10,085,992; and 10,966,984) covering the use of trilaciclib to reduce the effect of chemotherapy on healthy cells in a subject being treated for cancer, each of which has been listed in the Orange Book listing for COSELA.
 This patent family covers, for example, SCLC treatment protocols involving chemotherapeutic agents carboplatin, etoposide, and/or topotecan along with trilaciclib for protection of healthy replicating cells like hematopoietic stem and progenitor cells, and the use of trilaciclib to treat cancer in combination with a chemotherapeutic agent.
 The patent filing also covers chemoprotection of healthy replicating cells with trilaciclib during the treatment of CDK4/6 independent cancer including triple negative breast cancer.
-Patents from this family have issued in Europe, China, Hong Kong, Macau, and Japan.
-A patent application from this family is pending in Canada, Europe, and the United States.
+Patents from this family have issued in Europe, China, Hong Kong, Macau, Canada, and Japan.
+A patent application from this family is pending in Europe, Japan, and the United States.
 The expected year of expiration for this patent family, where issued, valid and enforceable, is 2034, without regard to any extensions, adjustments, or restorations of term that may be available under national law.

 We have filed applications in the United States, in the European Patent Office (EPO), Canada, China, Hong Kong, Australia, Brazil, Israel, Japan, South Korea, Mexico, New Zealand, Russia, and the regional patent office of the Eurasian Patent Organization (EAPO) and the African Regional Intellectual Property Organization (ARIPO) that cover the administration of trilaciclib in combination with a checkpoint inhibitor.
-The expected year of expiration for this patent family, where issued, valid and enforceable, is 2037, without regard to any extensions, adjustments, or restorations of term that may be available under national law.
+Patents have been granted or allowed in the United States, Russia, EAPO, and New Zealand.
+The granted U.S. Patent (U.S. 11,529,352) has been submitted for listing in the Orange Book listing for COSELA.
+This granted patent received 595 days of patent term adjustment, and will expire July 23, 2039.
+The expected year of expiration for other members of this patent family, where issued, valid and enforceable, is 2037, without regard to any extensions, adjustments, or restorations of term that may be available under national law.

 We own a patent family that is directed to the use of our CDK4/6 inhibitors to treat RB-positive tumors.
-The family includes four issued U.S. Patents (U.S. 9,527,857; U.S. 10,076,523; U.S. 10,434,104; and U.S. 10,925,878) and one pending US patent application.
-The '857 patent covers the use of lerociclib, to treat RB-positive breast cancer, colon cancer, ovarian cancer, NSCL cancer, prostate cancer, and glioblastoma, the '523 patent covers the use of lerociclib to treat Rb-positive breast cancer in combination with goserelin.
-The '978 patent is directed to the use of trilaciclib in combination with a chemotherapeutic agent to treat RB-positive tumors.
-Patents in this family have also issued in China, Hong Kong, Macau, and Japan, a patent application has been allowed in the EPO, and a patent application is pending in Canada.
+The family includes four issued U.S. Patents (U.S. 9,527,857; U.S. 10,076,523; U.S. 10,434,104; and U.S. 10,925,878) and one allowed US patent application.
+The '857 patent covers the use of lerociclib, to treat RB-positive breast cancer, colon cancer, ovarian cancer, NSCL cancer, prostate cancer, and glioblastoma, the '523 patent covers the use of lerociclib to treat Rb-positive breast cancer continuously for 28 days or more, and the '104 patent covers the use of lerociclib to treat Rb-positive breast cancer in combination with goserelin.
+The '878 patent is directed to the use of trilaciclib in combination with a chemotherapeutic agent to treat RB-positive tumors.
+The allowed U.S. patent application covers the treatment of NSCLC or breast cancer by administering lerociclib at least once a day for 24 or more continuous days.
+Patents in this family have also issued in China, Hong Kong, Macau, Canada, and Japan, and a patent application has been allowed in the EPO.
 The expected year of expiration for this patent family, where issued, valid and enforceable, is 2034, without regard to any extensions, adjustments, or restorations of term that may be available under national law.